Guy Warren (artist)

-Career

 Military service

-Warren (Service number NX110908) served in the Australian Army during World War II from 15 May 1941 until 3 April 1946.
+Warren served in the Australian Army during World War II from 15 May 1941 until 3 April 1946.
 During his service outside Australia in New Guinea and Bougainville Island with the 136 Advance Supply Depot he rose to the rank of Staff Sergeant.

-Many of Warren's creative influences can be traced to his Army service.
-An experience of the jungle at Canungra in southeast Queensland, which was reinforced during his service in New Guinea became a constant theme throughout his career.
+Many of Warren's creative influences can be traced to his Army service, especially his service in southeast Queensland.

 Artistic career

 At the end of World War II, Warren undertook art training at the National Art School.
-During this time, Warren met other veteran artists who had also served in World War II, and who took advantage of the Commonwealth's post war training scheme.
-On completing this program, Warren travelled to England to pursue landscape painting where a chance meeting with a young veteran and naturalist, Sir David Attenborough, provided the opportunity to continue his passion for the jungle through photos Sir David provided from his own travels to New Guinea.
+During this time, he met other veteran artists who had also served in World War II, and who took advantage of the British Commonwealth's post-war training scheme.
+On completing this program, he travelled to England to pursue landscape painting where a chance meeting with a young veteran and naturalist, Sir David Attenborough, provided the opportunity to continue his passion for the jungle through photos Attenborough provided from his own travels to New Guinea.